top of page

 4. Build Strong Social Connections

-Humans are inherently social beings, and nurturing relationships is crucial for mental health.
+Humans are inherently social beings.
+Nurturing relationships is crucial for mental health.
 Spending time with friends, family, or community groups provides support, reduces feelings of isolation, and boosts self-worth.
 If you find it difficult to connect, consider joining local classes, volunteer opportunities, or online communities.
 Remember, quality matters more than quantity—focus on relationships that are supportive, positive, and meaningful.

 5. Set Healthy Boundaries